How Hearing Loss May Affect Your Job

 The Cost of Hearing Loss!

 Many people put off hearing loss treatment for fear of it being too expensive.
-While it’s unfortunate that some insurance companies consider treatment for hearing loss an elective treatment, politicians and health activists are rallying for more support and care around this devastating condition which affects around 48 million people in the US alone.
+It’s unfortunate that some insurance companies consider treatment for hearing loss an elective treatment.
+Politicians and health activists are rallying for more support and care around this devastating condition.
+It affects around 48 million people in the US alone.
 In the meantime, it is still very important to seek treatment.
-While it’s true that an effective pair of hearing aids can run between $1,000 and $5,000 dollars, the true risk for working-age people is the impact on your earnings.
+While it’s true that effective hearing aids can run between $1,000 and $5,000, the risk for working-age people is the impact on your earnings.

 In a study from the Better Hearing Institute (BHI) they found that untreated hearing loss can decrease one’s annual income by as much as $30,000!
 From this perspective, the cost of treatment is a rather sound investment!
-Meanwhile, the total cost to society for untreated hearing loss is estimated at around $26 billion in unrealized federal taxes, and an estimated aggregate yearly income loss of $176 billion due to underemployment.
+Meanwhile, the total cost for untreated hearing loss to society is estimated at around $26 billion in unrealized federal taxes.
+There’s also an estimated aggregate yearly income loss of $176 billion due to underemployment.

 Disclosing Your Hearing Loss

-Even while there are accommodations for hearing loss in the workplace, you have to be open about your hearing loss to receive them.
-Stigmas around hearing loss, mixed with difficulty in self-diagnosis, are some of the biggest factors that keep people from receiving workplace protections and accommodations.
-However, when you can explain to your employer what you need to work with more productivity, whether it be a quieter workspace or assistive listening devices, they can provide these services at no cost to you.
-Many people find that written meeting notes and assignments are helpful in lessening confusion, while others benefit from real-time talk-to-text technology such as CART (Communication Access Real-time Translation).
+There are accommodations for hearing loss in the workplace.
+You have to be open about your hearing loss to receive them.
+Stigmas around hearing loss are some of the biggest factors that keep people from receiving workplace protections and accommodations.
+However, when you can explain to your employer what you need to work with more productivity, whether it be a quieter workspace or assistive listening devices, they can provide these services at no cost.
+Many people find that written meeting notes and assignments help lessen confusion.
+Others benefit from real-time talk-to-text technology such as CART (Communication Access Real-time Translation).

 Advocate for Yourself

 Managing hearing loss in the workplace gets easier the more you practice.
 Advocate for your needs in many different ways.
-Let your coworkers and employers know how they can best support young people and come prepared with the requested accommodations, whether that be your meeting notes or CART system, so you are ready to listen with all the tools provided.
+Let your coworkers and employers know how they can best support you.
+Come prepared with the requested accommodations so you are ready to listen.

 Hearing Aids in the Workplace

 While there is no cure for hearing loss, hearing aids have been found to close the gap in missing wages.
-To find out if hearing aids are the right fit for you, don’t hesitate to schedule a hearing exam right away—especially if you are at high risk.
-If you work in a noisy profession, have noisy hobbies, have a family history of hearing loss, or are nearing 50 years and older, regular exams can catch a hearing loss before it starts to affect your job.
+To find out if hearing aids are the right fit for you, don’t hesitate to schedule a hearing exam right away.
+Do it especially if you are at high risk.
+If you work in a noisy profession, have noisy hobbies, have a family history of hearing loss, or are nearing 50 years and older, regular exams can catch a hearing loss before it affects your job.
 Contact us today!